hgbekrar/hgbekrar.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently studying pure mathematics at University Paris Saclay (L3 Magistère).
-I'm also interested in the development of machine learning !
+I am currently a third-year student (L3) at the Magistère de Mathématiques d'Orsay (University Paris-Saclay).

+My academic focus is on pure mathematics, with a strong interest in the theoretical foundations of Machine Learning.